Table of Contents

 Forensic psychologists consult with law enforcement and incorporate psychology in criminal and civil legal matters. | Criminal psychologists examine an individual’s criminal behavior and diagnose their mental health conditions. |

-The job involves analyzing the impact upon the victims and applying the knowledge of psychology to the criminal justice system and deal with legal aspects. | The job involves analyzing the reason the offender committed the crime and focus on understanding the psychological motives by getting to know the criminals. |
+The job involves analyzing the impact on the victims, applying the knowledge of psychology to the criminal justice system, and dealing with legal aspects. | The job involves analyzing why the offender committed the crime and understanding the psychological motives by getting to know the criminals. |

 Top universities offering Forensic Psychology programs